hynek/structlog/docs/processors.md

 (cond-drop)=

-How about dropping only log entries that are marked as coming from a certain peer (e.g. monitoring)?
+How about dropping only log entries that are marked as coming from a certain peer (for example, monitoring)?

 ```python
 class ConditionalDropper: